rcludwick/ib-docker/README.md

 Container to easily set up Interactive Brokers Gateway in a headless environment.

+# FYI:  None of this makes any sense anymore.
+Updates TBD.

 ## Quick Usage
 This assumes some basic working knowledge of Docker.
 The [getting started](https://docs.docker.com/engine/getstarted/) tutorial is the fastest way to learn the basics.